Chicago Nature Glossary

 forest: a plant community with a dense tree canopy that blocks over 80 percent of the light from reaching the ground.

 inflorescence: a group or cluster of flowers arranged on a stem.
+A flowerhead.

 invasive species: any native or nonnative plant or animal species that moves into a habitat with adverse effect.